The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Introduction

-Another ion trap pioneer is H. Dehmelt whose contributions are mainly linked to the development and use of the Penning trap \cite{Blaum08, Werth08, Werth09}.
-He invented ingenious methods of cooling, perturbing, trapping (one single electron was trapped for more than 10 months \cite{vanDyck87, Hey11}), and probing the trapped particles, thus forcing them to reveal their intrinsic properties \cite{Dehm90}.
-In the combined electric and magnetic fields in the Penning trap, charged particles describe a complex motion \cite{Major05, Quint14, Vogel18}.
-Penning traps exhibit unique features that makes them suited to perform tests of fundamental physics.
-For example, ultra-fine Penning trap-measurements of masses and magnetic moments for elementary particles (electrons, positrons, protons and antiprotons) validate charge, parity and time reversal (CPT) conservation, and enable accurate determination of the fine-structure constant $\alpha$ and of other fundamental constants \cite{Blaum08, Quint14, Blaum06, Blaum10}.
+Another ion trap pioneer is H. Dehmelt whose contributions are mainly linked to the development and use of Penning traps \cite{Bla08}.
+He invented ingenious methods of cooling, perturbing, trapping (one single electron was trapped for more than 10 months \cite{vanDyck87}) and probing levitated particles, thus forcing them to reveal their intrinsic properties \cite{Dehm90}.
+In the combined electric and magnetic fields in a Penning trap charged particles describe a complex motion \cite{Major05, Vogel18}.
+Penning traps exhibit unique features that make them suited to perform tests of fundamental physics.
+For example, ultra-fine Penning trap measurements of masses and magnetic moments for elementary particles (electrons, positrons, protons and antiprotons) (a) validate charge, parity, and time reversal (CPT) conservation; (b) enable accurate determination of the fine-structure constant $\alpha$ and of other fundamental constants \cite{Bla06, Bla10, Quint14}.